note35/sinon/docs/Mocks.rst

 **mock.verify()**

     Verifies all expectations on the mock.
-If any expectation is not satisfied, an exception is thrown.
-Also restores the mocked methods.
+If any expectation is not satisfied, it will return false.

 .. _expectation-label: